Customizing your Testkube On-Prem Installation

 bootstrapAdmin: <you@example.com>

 Alternatively, you can use the full advanced configuration for more options.
 The following example creates an organization with two environments.
-New users will automatically join default organizations, environments and teams.
+New users will automatically join as members of the default organizations and be added to specified environments and teams.
 Note that this will only happen on the first sign in.
-Afterwards, you can manage users through Testkube's dashboard.
+Afterwards, you can manage users through Testkube's dashboard, unless you use SCIM to manage your SSO integration - Read More.

 testkube-cloud-api: